trothr/znetboot/README.md

 # znetboot

 ZNETBOOT makes it easy to bring up Linux on z/VM.
-Just enter the command 'znetboot' from the CMS "Ready;" prompt.
+Just enter the command `znetboot` from the CMS "Ready;" prompt.

 ZNETBOOT is intended to reduce the number of manual steps required to boot Linux on a VM/CMS system.
 It should make things much easier for non-VM and non-mainframe users.
-After nearly two decades of Linux on z/VM, it should be at least this easy.
+After nearly two decades of Linux on z/VM, mainframe Linux should be at least this easy.

 ZNETBOOT reads an installation file and retrieves the kernel and initrd indicated.
 Other statements in the installation file